Run a Self-Hosted Demo Cluster | Teleport

 run the following

 teleport configure command.
-Assign tele.example.com to the domain name of your Teleport cluster.
+Assign teleport.example.com to the domain name of your Teleport cluster.

 Start Teleport